-On March 20, 2013, the Secretary of Defense appointed Oostburg Sanz to be the Interim Convening Authority for Military Commissions and the Interim Director of the Office of Military Commissions (OMC).
-In this role, he convenes military commissions, refers charges to trial, approves or disapproves any proposed plea agreements, reviews records of trial, provides an accused with the opportunity for clemency before taking action on the findings and sentence of a military commission and oversees all resourcing and logistical support for OMC operations.
-He oversees an operation of more than 290 civilian and military personnel, with an annual operating budget of over $80 million.
+From March 20, 2013, to September 30, 2014, Oostburg Sanz, by appointment of the Secretary of Defense, was the Interim Convening Authority for Military Commissions and the Interim Director of the Office of Military Commissions (OMC).
+Oostburg Sanz served in these positions while also serving as the General Counsel of the Navy.
+As Convening Authority, he convened military commissions, referred charges to trial, approved proposed plea agreements, and was responsible for reviewing records of trial, providing an accused with the opportunity for clemency before taking action on the findings and sentence of a military commission, and overseeing all resourcing and logistical support for OMC operations.
+He also oversaw an operation of more than 290 civilian and military personnel, with an annual operating budget of over $80 million.

-Oostburg Sanz earned a Bachelor’s Degree magna cum laude from the Walsh School of Foreign Service of Georgetown University, a Master in Public Affairs Degree from the Woodrow Wilson School of Public and International Affairs at Princeton University, and a Juris Doctorate from Harvard Law School.
-At Harvard Law School, he provided legal services to the indigent through the Harvard Legal Aid Bureau and was a Teaching Fellow at Harvard University.
+Oostburg Sanz earned a Bachelor’s Degree magna cum laude from the Walsh School of Foreign Service of Georgetown University, a Master in Public Affairs Degree from the Woodrow Wilson School of Public and International Affairs at Princeton University, and a Juris Doctorate from Harvard Law School (HLS).
+During his time at HLS, he provided legal services to the indigent through the Harvard Legal Aid Bureau and was a Teaching Fellow on international relations at Harvard University.